tomBP/templates/asciidoc/README.md

 ## Install

 First, make sure you've got Ruby installed.
-Then clone the repo and run:
+Then clone this repo and run:

 ```
-gem install bundle && bundle install && bundle exec guard
+$ gem install bundle && bundle install && bundle exec guard
 ```

-This will convert any `.adoc` files into `.html`.
+This will convert any `.adoc` files in the directory into `.html`.
 Any subsequent changes made to the `.adoc` files will be automatically picked up.

 Navigate to `file:///{install-path}/templates/asciidoc/example.html` to see an example.